All Set (Babbitt): Analysis

 The composition is scored for alto saxophone, tenor saxophone, trumpet, trombone, contrabass, piano, vibraphone, and percussion (trap set: small and large tom-toms, snare drum, bass drum, hi-hat, three suspended cymbals).

 The lyrical, imagist tendencies of Babbitt's earlier vocal works are also evident in All Set, which combines a twelve-tone pitch structure using an all-combinatorial set (hence the work's title) to what Babbitt calls "jazz-like properties ... the use of percussion, the Chicago jazz-like juxtapositions of solos and ensembles recalling certain characteristics of group improvisation".
 Through this fusion of the sounds and rhythms of the jazz ensemble with strict serialism, Babbitt demonstrates the flexibility of his procedures.

 The composition falls into three main sections, starting in bars 1, 169, and 270, and concludes with a coda of eighteen bars.
 Each of the three sections is announced by a prominent statement of the combinatorial pitch array used as the basis of the work, and each section is subdivided into two parts.

 As with most of Babbitt's music, pitches are organized according to an array, rather than to a single, referential twelve-tone row.
 In the opening eight measures, for example, four row forms occur simultaneously:

-It is entirely arbitrary which of the four lynes of the array is to be regarded as the untransposed prime form (P0).
-In this case, that designation is assigned to the lyne presented in the score by the trumpet and trombone, but another source chooses the third lyne, which is presented in the high register of the vibraphone and the left hand of the piano.
+It is entirely arbitrary which of the four lines of the array is to be regarded as the untransposed prime form (P0).
+In this case, that designation is assigned to the line presented in the score by the trumpet and trombone, but another source chooses the third line, which is presented in the high register of the vibraphone and the left hand of the piano.
 Regardless of which row is used as a reference, all of the hexachords are drawn from the (unordered) second-order all-combinatorial hexachord, type [0,1,2,6,7,8], which is Babbitt's "source set" number 4.

 It was in this work, together with Partitions for piano, that Babbitt introduced his idea of time points as an analogue to the twelve chromatic pitch classes.
 There is no steady beat from either the trap set or bass (as might be expected in a jazz piece), so that the effect produced is one of persistent and rather nervous activity (consistent with the tonal material), with only occasional relief.